MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/overview-microsoft-search.md

 Regardless of whether a user query contains one or more work-related results in the returned response, the following measures are taken:

-**Logging** - All search logs pertaining to Microsoft Search traffic are de-identified and stored separately from public, non-Microsoft Search traffic.
-They're retained for 18 months, and access is restricted for debugging purposes only.
-The queries in these logs are not used to model or train public features such as autosuggest or related searches for the public web.
+**Logging** - All search logs pertaining to Microsoft Search traffic are de-identified and retained for 18 months.
+Queries stored in these system logs will only be used to model and train public features such as autosuggest or related searches for public web results when a set of restrictions and frequency thresholds are met, which gives us confidence that these queries are common and not specific to a particular organization.
+The query must appear a significant amount of times in corelating data from non-Microsoft Search users, and the query must not trigger exclusively enterprise search results.
+Queries that do not meet these requirements will be stored separately from public, non-Microsoft Search traffic.
 Restricted access is managed via various secure mechanisms, including security groups and other layers within the engineering system.

 **Search history** - When signed in with a work or school account, a user's search history won't be available on other computers or devices.